dainst/arachne4/backend/README.md

 src/main/resources/config/application.properties
 ```

+Note: The path src/main/resources/config/ does not exist by default.
+You have to create resources/config as empty folders in src/main first.

 Before building or running the backend,
 make sure you have a `Java 8 SDK` and `maven` installed on your machine.